Christophe Laussucq

-Christophe Laussucq (born May 20, 1973, in Bordeaux) is a French former rugby union footballer and current coach for Agen in the Top 14.
+Christophe Laussucq (born May 20, 1973, in Bordeaux) is a French former rugby union footballer and current coach for l'Union Bordeaux Bègles in the Top 14.

 Christophe Laussucq's position of choice was scrum-half.
 He earned 4 caps for the France national team, making his debut on April 10, 1999, against Scotland.
 He retired from playing at the end of the 2007–08 season spent with the Leicester Tigers in the Guinness Premiership.